ddeveloper72/Ultrasonic_Sweep/README.md

 Downloaded files are cached as `youtube_{video_id}.mp3` for instant reuse.

+**⚠️ Important Note:** YouTube downloads work reliably on **local installations only**.
+The feature uses browser cookies for authentication, which work perfectly when running locally but may be blocked by YouTube's bot detection on hosted/cloud deployments.
+For the hosted version, please use the file upload option instead.

 ### Hybrid Approach Benefits
 - **Multiple modulation types** for broader spectral coverage
 - **Combines natural and artificial** signals showing technological capability